darwino/darwino-documentation/Developer Guide/Darwino DB API 7. Security.md

 When document security is enabled, Darwino, when composing a SQL query, adds a subquery to exclude what is not allowed to be seen.
 This incurs a cost.
 To avoid this when possible, there is a database property indicating whether document security should be enabled.
 When it is not enabled, generated queries can avoid the step of running the subquery.
 A result of this is that if the flag is not set, readers and writers on documents will be ignored in all of the database’s stores.
 Options for this property are: no document security, reader/writer security only, ereader/ewriter security only, and all security features.

+###REST Services Restriction
+Even though a particular user has access to a database, you can restrict their access via REST services.
+For example, in your application you may want to expose a business API; you may want to manipulate and return objects.
+Physically, they are stored as documents.
+You might want to expose your objects through REST services, while preventing direct access via the default REST services serving documents; you only want people to go through your API.
+In this case, you could choose to prevent access to this particular database via REST services.

 ###Dynamic Filtering
 There is a DocumentContentFilter interface for the REST services that allows dynamic filtering of the document data that is being produced, typically for security purposes.
 Along with that is a feature of the API that allows reconciliation of filtered documents upon save, so that if a section was filtered for presentation, that filtered data is not lost from the document when saving.